antoinechalifour/memento/README.md

 You will then need to configure your app to target `http://localhost:3344` as the API url.

+*Note: this should only be done at development time, do not target localhost for your production build!*

 **3. Run Memento**

 You can then run Memento using `npx @antoinechalifour/memento`.